-Severance - position elimination and reduction in force.
+Severance - position elimination, voluntary early retirement and reduction in force.

-Transition Pay - resignation in lieu of termination for performance-based or for cause terminations, declination to relocate with position move (outside of existing commuting area) or resignation due to other mutual decision to end the employment relationship.
+Transition Pay - term-limited positions, resignation in lieu of termination for performance-based or for cause terminations, declination to relocate with position move (outside of existing commuting area) or resignation due to other mutual decision to end the employment relationship.

 Employees who are terminated for any other reasons (i.e., performance, cause, misconduct) will not be eligible for severance or transition pay.
-Additionally, resignations are voluntary separations; therefore, severance or transition pay does not apply unless the resignation occurs after the employee receives a notice of involuntary separation or resigns due to a mutual decision to end the employment relationship.

 In the event an employee accepts other employment with the Corporation prior to the date of a position elimination or reduction in force, the employee will not be eligible for severance pay.
 If an employee is rehired after separation, he or she may be required to reimburse the severance pay on a pro rata basis, based on whether the total number of weeks on severance pay was more than the number of weeks in which the employee was not employed by the Corporation.
 The method of repayment will be considered on a case-by- case basis.
-Further, an employee will be considered to have voluntarily resigned and will not be eligible for severance pay if he or she rejects NeighborWorks America's offer of employment within the same commuting area and pay classification prior to involuntary separation.
+Further, an employee will be considered to have voluntarily resigned and will not be eligible for severance pay if he or she rejects NeighborWorks America's offer of employment within the same commuting area and pay classification prior to separation.